• Home

 At-Home Care For A Cat Throwing Up White Foam

 If your cat is throwing up white foam, don’t panic.
 There are several possible causes, many of which can be addressed at home.
-Here are some steps you can take:
+Here are some common cat throwing up white foam home remedy you can apply:

 Giving the stomach time to settle can help stop the vomiting.
 Don’t feed your cat for at least 12 hours to give their tummy a break.
 After 12 hours, slowly reintroduce bland, easy-to-digest foods like boiled chicken, rice, or pumpkin.